sumukshashidhar-archive/jwt-auth-server/README.md

 A simple authentication server for JSON web token delivery

 # To run:
+1. Copy the env.template file to .env
+2. Change the secrets to your liking
-Change the mongodb connection string.
+3. Change the mongoDB connection string to your database
-Run the deployment script.

-Also. there needs to be
+4. Specify the port and the IP that you want to run on.

 # Endpoints